 Many SME businesses will benefit from this agreement and from the HS2 project as they will be the best match for specific operations that require experts and specialists.

-Get the latest public and private sector tenders & insights sent straight to your inbox with Tracker Intelligence.
+Get the latest public & private sector tenders and procurement insights sent straight to your inbox with Tracker.
 Sign up for a free trial today!

 Tips for Success: Private Sector Tendering

 If your SME would like to win opportunities in the private sector marketplace, there are certain things your business can do to get ahead of the competition.

 Offering the private sector added value will give your business an edge over competitors.
 Private sector buyers tend to be guided by profit and price, but if your business offers something unique as part of the contract agreement, they may be swayed towards your organisation.
 Make sure that when you are tendering for private sector contracts, you explain how your products or services work completely.

 For example, if your business sells furniture, does it also set up the furniture?
 Do your employees remove and dispose of the packaging carefully?
 Do you offer a guarantee?

 These things are classed as added value and may be the reason why your tender price is more expensive than a competitor’s.

 Always mention the add-ons that are included in your price.
 By giving the buyer a full picture of all that your product or service can offer, you are differentiating your business from the competition, which increases your chances of winning the tender.

 Ready to claim your share of this lucrative marketplace?
 New suppliers are vital for the effective functioning of procurement and supply chain processes.